Transpension: The Right Adjoint to the Pi-type: Multimode Type Theory

-Going back to \cref{fig:mtt:struct}, \textbf{context formation} starts with the empty context which exists at any mode, and proceeds by adding locks and variables.
+The structural rules of \MTT{} are listed in \cref{fig:mtt:struct}. \textbf{Context formation} starts with the empty context which exists at any mode, and proceeds by adding locks and variables.

-Adding \textbf{locks} is strictly functorial: it preserves identity and composition of modalities (and we take the liberty to use strings like $\tf n \twhisk \tf m$ and $\ttriv$ as ticks).
-In fact, it is strictly 2-functorial: it also has an action on 2-cells (producing substitutions between locked contexts) that preserves identity and composition of 2-cells.
+Adding \textbf{locks} (\ref{rule:lock}) is strictly functorial: it preserves identity and composition of modalities.
+In fact, it is strictly 2-functorial: it also has an action on 2-cells (\ref{rule:lock:fmap}, producing substitutions between locked contexts) that preserves identity and composition of 2-cells.
 It is also strictly bifunctorial: we can combine a substitution and a 2-cell to a substitution between locked contexts.
-If the 2-cell is the identity and we are just renaming locks, then we write $\ttrans{}{\tf m}{\tf m'}$ for $\ttrans{1_\mu}{\tf m}{\tf m'}$. \footnote{Just as a variable is a placeholder for another program to be \emph{pre}composed, a tick is a placeholder for another 2-cell to be \emph{post}composed.
-Thus, it may seem silly that our notation cleanly separates ticks from 2-cells, and we could write $\keyshade{\tickshade{\tf n} \circ \alpha}/\tickshade{\tf m}$ instead of $\ttrans{\alpha}{\tf m}{\tf n}$.
-While mathematically more elegant, we found this to be completely unreadable.}
+If the 2-cell is the identity, then we write $\locknovar \mu$ for $\keytyped{\id}{\mu}{\mu}$.